Getting Started with Spot Collection, Active DX Identification, and Analytics

 You can sort Spot Database Entries, and you can filter the Spot Database Display to show only entries matching a particular callsign, DXCC entity, band, mode, continent, origin (location of the stations that spotted the DX) or combinations thereof.

-- blue: a QSO with this station will give you a new way of confirming a worked but still uncomfirmed DXCC entity, entity-band, entity-mode, CQ zone, zone-band, zone-mode, or zone-band-mode
+- blue: a QSO with this station will give you a new way of confirming a worked but still uncomfirmed DXCC entity/entity-band/entity-mode, IOTA island group, VUCC grid-band, WAS state/state-band/state-mode, WAZ zone/zone-band/zone-mode/zone-band-mode, or WPX prefix/prefix-band/prefix-mode

 - black: a QSO with this station will not advance your progress